JasonP02/JasonP02.github.io/_projects/shoe-brake.md

 </div>

 ## Key Learnings
-• Safety system design principles
+• Safety system design principles.

-• Component selection under constraints
+• Component selection under constraints.

-• Force analysis and calculations
+• Force analysis and calculations.

-• Budget management in design
+• Budget management in design.

 ## Challenges & Solutions
 The primary challenge was balancing the spring forces with the solenoid capabilities while staying within budget constraints.
 Since this problem had a clear solution, I figured there was an optimal sensor (and there was) for our force requirements.